Types of Child Custody in Utah

 - Four Weeks During Summer Break

-- Joint Legal Custody allows both parents to make decisions about major issues for their child by working together.
+Allows both parents to make decisions about major issues for their child by working together.
 A joint or shared legal custody agreement must always include a parenting plan in the divorce decree.
 If the parents were not married, the parenting plan might be included in a judicial paternity order.
 The degree must also include a provision describing the process for dispute resolution.

 - Joint Physical Custody means the child lives with both parents for an equal number of days per year.
 While the number of days is not specified in Utah, child support begins to be calculated for anything over 111 overnights per year on the required joint custody worksheet.